-Over the past months, we have been carefully reviewing our options for the fall season, studying government mandates, tracking research on the safety of performing, and evaluating our audience’s comfort level with returning to the opera house.
-Social distancing requirements, occupancy restrictions and the safety and health of our community have been foremost in our minds.
-Lyric Opera of Kansas City, alongside Kansas City Ballet, Kansas City Symphony and Harriman-Jewell Series, have concluded that is not possible for us to perform and consequently have announced the postponement and/or cancellation of all our on-stage programming scheduled at the Kauffman Center for the Performing Arts from July 1 through December 31, 2020.
-The decision was made based on current information about the pandemic and its impact which has stopped all activity at the Kauffman Center since mid-March.
+Over the past months, we have been carefully reviewing our options, studying government mandates, tracking research on the safety of performing, and evaluating our audience’s comfort level with returning to the opera house.
+To address social distancing and public health and safety guidelines for all, the Lyric Opera of Kansas City concluded that it was not possible to perform.
+The decision was made based on current information about the pandemic and its impact, which has significantly reduced activity at the Kauffman Center since mid-March.

-If I have tickets to the fall season what are my options?
+If I have tickets to the spring season what are my options?

 Do I have a deadline to make my choice?
 Once I make my selection, when will my funds be processed?

-In an effort to provide all patrons, employees, and artists affiliated with our 2020 fall season ample time to prepare for the months ahead, we wanted to announce this cancellation as soon as possible.
 We will begin processing patron requests immediately but ask for your patience as we work with each patron personally.
-The deadline for making your selection is September 10, 2020.
+The deadline for making your selection is March 15, 2021.
+The final deadline to request a refund is June 15, 2021.
 We appreciate your patience and apologize for the inconvenience.